Greyhounds are not generally aggressive. They’re usually calm, quiet, and polite with other people and dogs of a similar size.

 They’re gentle, loving, and loyal and typically don’t display any aggressive characteristics such as growling or snarling unless they feel threatened or triggered.

-If you’ve adopted your greyhound, some of their behavioral traits will depend on how they’ve been treated in the past.
+If you’ve adopted your greyhound, some of its behavioral traits will depend on how they’ve been treated in the past.
 For example, raised hands or voices may be threatening to them.
 In this case, an extra gentle approach will need to be taken.

 Greyhound puppies will sometimes growl, snap, or snarl playfully, but adult greyhounds will only behave this way if they’re experiencing fear.